Australian Fatherhood Research Symposium 2026

 About the symposium

 The annual symposium is an opportunity for researchers to build and consolidate collaborations with other researchers and practitioners who work with fathers.
-The event is hosted by Deakin University (SEED Lifespan strategic research centre) with a range of disciplines represented.
+The event is hosted by the Deakin Lifespan Institute with a range of disciplines represented.

 Join us for keynote presentations, networking, and snapshot summaries that showcase research and father-inclusive programs from around Australia.
 The symposium is organised by the Australian Fatherhood Research Consortium (AFRC) and convened by Assoc Prof Jacqui Macdonald and Dr Karen Wynter.